ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 # Introduction

-[Part 2](/ultimate-go-react-development-setup-with-docker-part2) was about some challenges I faced in migrating to a Go API.
-This post covers the components of a production ready Go API.

-My demo API is actually an extension of the [Ardan Labs service example](https://github.com/ardanlabs/service).
-I simply extended it, adding cors, go-migrate, testcontainers-go, a fluent SQL generator, self-signed certificates, and docker secrets.
-I'm going to talk about the API implementation and bring up related ideas when necessary.
-I hope you'll feel confident in navigating the source code on your own.
+This post builds upon the previous posts.
+It covers building a production ready API.
+My API is an extension of the [Ardan Labs service example](https://github.com/ardanlabs/service).
+I added cors, go-migrate, testcontainers-go, a fluent SQL generator, self-signed certificates, and docker secrets.
+Similar to Part 1, running the API container allows live reloading, but now this behavior is optional.
+This tweet influenced my descision:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Folks, keep docker out of your edit/compile/test inner loop.</p>&mdash; Dave Cheney (@davecheney) <a href="https://twitter.com/davecheney/status/1232078682287591425?ref_src=twsrc%5Etfw">February 24, 2020</a></blockquote>

+I read the thread and made my own interpretation: _don't tightly couple_.
+Making Docker opt-in ensures we never loose sight of the idomatic vision of Go.
+Go has convention over configuration.
+The moment we diverge from convention and require a non-required dependency, in order for our app to function, is the moment we loose all the integrity of our codebase.

 We focus on: